Skip to content

 (See the FAQ for details on static type checking.)

 Runtime type checking synergises beautifully with jax.jit!
-All shape checks will be performed at trace-time only, and will not impact runtime performance.
+All shape checks will be performed only whilst tracing, and will not impact runtime performance.

 Example